 Alexander (Alex) Bryan

-Alex Bryan, MD, MPH is a 2019-2020 NYC Health + Hospitals Clinical Leadership Fellow in the Office of Population Health.
-He will conduct his clinical practice at NYC Health + Hospitals\Gouveneur.
+Alex Bryan, MD, MPH was a 2019-2020 NYC Health + Hospitals Clinical Leadership Fellow in the Office of Population Health.
+He conducted his clinical practice at NYC Health + Hospitals/Gouverneur during the fellowship and continues to practice there.
 Prior to fellowship, Dr. Bryan completed his residency at Montefiore’s Primary Care and Social Internal Medicine program, with an emphasis on providing care to underserved populations with complex medical and psychosocial needs.
 Dr. Bryan’s main area of interest is focused on diet-related chronic disease in low-income communities.
 His research includes peer-reviewed publications on nutrition and emergency food resources in the South Bronx.
 During his training, he also served on the executive board of the American Public Health Association (APHA) as Chair of APHA’s Student Assembly.

 Dr. Bryan earned his MD and MPH at Thomas Jefferson University, and graduated Phi Beta Kappa with a BA in Architecture from the University of Minnesota.

-Ross Kristal, MD, is a 2019-2020 NYC Health + Hospitals Clinical Leadership Fellow in the Office of Ambulatory Care.
-He will conduct his clinical practice at NYC Health + Hospitals\Belvis.
+Ross Kristal, MD, was a 2019-2020 NYC Health + Hospitals Clinical Leadership Fellow in the Office of Ambulatory Care.
+He conducted his clinical practice at NYC Health + Hospitals/Gotham Health, Belvis during the fellowship and continues to practice there.
 Dr. Kristal received his medical degree from Albert Einstein College of Medicine and was the recipient of the Isadore Rossman Memorial Award for Commitment to Community Health.
 He completed his internship and residency training at the Yale Primary Care Residency Program and was awarded the Yale University School of Medicine Primary Care Recognition Award.
 Subsequently, Dr. Kristal, served as the Chief Medicine Resident for Advocacy and Community Health for the Yale Primary Care Residency Program.
 During this time, he was selected to be a National Physicians Alliance Copello Fellow.
 Dr. Kristal is a general internist, who works with his patients to promote physical, mental and emotional wellbeing.

-Jillian Diuguid-Gerber, MD is a 2019-2020 NYC Health + Hospitals Clinical Leadership Fellow in the Office of Population Health.
-She and will conduct her clinical practice at NYC Health + Hospitals\Bellevue.
+Jillian Diuguid-Gerber, MD was a 2019-2020 NYC Health + Hospitals Clinical Leadership Fellow in the Office of Population Health.
+She conducted her clinical practice at NYC Health + Hospitals/Bellevue during the fellowship and now practices at NYC Health + Hospitals/Woodhull.
 Dr. Diuguid-Gerber attended medical school at Columbia University College of Physicians and Surgeons, where she was inducted into the Gold Humanism Honor Society and received the Leonard Tow Humanism in Medicine award.
 She recently completed her residency in New York University’s Primary Care Internal Medicine program, working at Bellevue and Gouverneur, facilitating quality improvement and care transitions projects.